 Traditions, family history, storytelling, healing through photos, sharing reunions, to scanning and preserving artifacts and treasures are just a few of the courses and sessions available to you at no cost.
-We are a community preserving images through stories to share with those who matter most.

 This month, we welcomed a very special guest in honor of Family History Month, Tami Mize of ConferenceKeeper.org and Relativelycurious.com.
 During this hour-long session, Tami shares the importance of retelling family stories and how she's been using Ponga to connect with her own stories and share what she's learned through her genealogical research.
 She shares family stories that connect her to not only Jonathan apples, but also Ivory soap and the Queen of England.

 We were thrilled to welcome Karen Ray of RememberingTheTime to our Zoomin' on Ponga series with “Tips & Techniques for Storytelling on Ponga.”
 Karen Ray brings her unique perspective on family storytelling to Ponga as a member herself.
 As our guest speaker, Karen talked about her process with fun interactive exercises and suggestions for ways you might use Ponga in different ways.